zarcven/Guessing-Game-using-sockets-in-python/README.md

 It also asks for the player's name after they have guessed the number

-It also asks the player of they want to play again
+It also asks the player if they want to play again